“Caring and sharing for the love of Rope Skipping”

 “We tend to forget that kids are people and, sometimes don’t give them the chance to do the things that excite them.
 I give them the opportunity to express themselves with a rope.
 What pays off for me is seeing a kid smile.”
 I have fond memories of working with kids and working with wonderful people who care.
 I also have happy memories of seeing the sport grow, watching what we accomplished for the love of the sport.

-Interviewed by Susan Kim
+Richard Cendali interview by Prof. Susan Kim